-Imminent Failure Emergency Level
+Imminent Failure Emergency Level Phone Notification Script

 This is an emergency.
 This is [your name and position].
 Rattlesnake Reservoir, Dam No. 1029.003, located in Irvine, is failing.
 The downstream area must be evacuated immediately.
+Repeat, Rattlesnake Reservoir, Dam No. 1029.003, is failing; evacuate the low-lying portions of Irvine, Tustin, and Newport Beach between Portola Parkway and I-5.
+Portions of Portola Parkway, Irvine Boulevard, Culver Drive, and Irvine Boulevard should be closed due to potential inundation.
+I-5 between Culver Drive and Jamboree Road may become inundated.
+Reference the inundation map in your copy of the Emergency Action Plan for specific evacuation areas.
+The City of Irvine Police Department is the PSAP for this emergency.
+You have/will receive a written notification with additional details for this Imminent Failure condition.
+I can be contacted at [preferred contact method] If you can't reach me, please use [alternate contact method] The next status report will be provided in approximately 30 minutes.
+Imn Imminent Failure Emergency Level Written Notification Script THIS IS AN EMERGENCY.
+Rattlesnake Reservoir, Dam No. 1029.003, located in Irvine, is failing.
+The downstream area must be evacuated immediately.
 Repeat, Rattlesnake Reservoir, Dam No. 1029.003, is failing; evacuate the low-lying portions of the Northwood neighborhood, Portola Parkway, Culver Drive, and adjacent areas including Canyon View Elementary School.
 Portions of Portola Parkway, Irvine Boulevard, Culver Drive, and Irvine Boulevard should be closed due to potential inundation.
 I-5 between Culver Drive and Jamboree Road may become inundated.
-We have activated the Emergency Action Plan for this dam and are determining this to be an Imminent Failure condition.
-We are implementing predetermined actions to investigate and respond to this condition.
-Reference the inundation map in your copy of the Emergency Action Plan.
-I can be contacted at the following number If you cannot reach me, please call the following alternative number: The next status report will be provided in approximately 30 minutes.
+IRWD has activated the Emergency Action Plan for Rattlesnake Canyon Dam.
+The dam is under an Imminent Failure condition.
+The Rattlesnake Canyon Dam is failing.
+At on, IRWD observed